-Lead author Jack Cramer is an accomplished climber, a National Outdoor Leadership School alumnus, and undeniable gear nerd.
+Lead author Jack Cramer is an accomplished climber, member of the Yosemite Search and Rescue team, and undeniable gear nerd.
 Co-author Ian Nicholson is an American Mountain Guides Association-certified guide who has helped over 1,000 clients select the ideal gear for backpacking, climbing, and ski trips.
-They have spent the better part of the last decade in the backcountry and consulted with Appalachian and Pacific Crest Trail thru-hikers, Yosemite Search and Rescue team veterans, professional outdoor athletes, and novice backpacker friends to ensure a diverse set of perspectives.
+They've both spent the better part of the last decade in the backcountry developing the expertise to evaluate all sorts of outdoor gear.
+For this review, they consulted with Appalachian and Pacific Crest Trail thru-hikers, National Outdoor Leadership School alumni, manufacturer reps, and novice backpacker friends to ensure a diverse array of perspectives.

-Our review team sifted through more than 100 of the most popular backpacking sleeping bags before selecting and purchasing the best to undergo extensive testing.
+Our review team researched more than 100 of the most popular backpacking sleeping bags before purchasing 18 of the best to undergo extensive hands-on testing.
 We measured warmth, weight, and packed size in the lab.
-The remaining performance characteristics, such as comfort, versatility, and design, were assessed in the spectacular landscapes of California's Sierra Nevada, Wyoming's Wind River Range, Grand Staircase Escalante National Monument, and Death Valley National Park.
-Bags went to elevations from 150 feet below to 14,000 feet above sea-level with nighttime lows between 10°F and 70°F.
+The remaining performance characteristics, including comfort, versatility, and design, were assessed in the spectacular landscapes of California's Sierra Nevada, Wyoming's Wind River Range, Grand Staircase Escalante National Monument, and Death Valley National Park.
+Bags were tested at elevations ranging from 150 feet below to 14,000 feet above sea-level with nighttime lows between 10°F and 70°F.

 This review is also unique because it includes direct comparisons between Western Mountaineering and Feathered Friends products.
-These small, specialty manufacturers source some of the best goose down on the market, but their reluctance to give reviewers their products for free limits how many get reviewed.
-Fortunately, OutdoorGearLab's policy of purchasing all the sleeping bags we test gives us the flexibility to include both makers in this comprehensive review.
-And we're glad we did because they ended up being some of the highest-scoring models.
+These small, specialty manufacturers source some of the best goose down on the market, but their reluctance to give away free samples limits the number of their bags that eventually get reviewed.
+Fortunately, OutdoorGearLab's policy to purchase every piece of gear that we test and review gives us the flexibility to include models from both makers in this comprehensive review.
+And we're glad we did, because they ended up with some of the highest overall scores.